ashegde/online-portfolios-with-multiplicative-updates/README.md

 There are a several follow-up directions that I think would be quite interesting.

 First, it is clear that tuning hyperparameters such as the learning rate is quite important as it impacts how quickly the algorithm adapts or is reinforced by changes in price relatives.
 Characterizing the learning rate and its relation to diversification and risk seems useful.
-In this exponentiated gradient algorithm, this is characterized by the KL divergence penalty between the previous and current weight configurations.
+In this exponentiated gradient algorithm, this is characterized by the KL divergence penalty between the previous and current weight configurations (which can be interpreted as a switching cost).

-Second, making things more realistic to account for trading costs, tax implications, liquidity issues and other frictions, etc. This might require constrained optimization approaches akin to those in model predictive control and more general sequential decision algorithms, e.g.,
+Second, making things more realistic to account for trading costs, tax implications, liquidity issues and other frictions, etc. This might require constrained optimization approaches akin to those in model predictive control and more general sequential decision algorithms, e.g., as discussed in

 Boyd, S., Johansson, K., Kahn, R., Schiele, P., & Schmelzer, T. (2024).
 Markowitz Portfolio Construction at Seventy. arXiv preprint arXiv:2401.05080.